Anti-Catholicism in the Soviet Union: Resistance

 In Poland, Lech Wałęsa, Chairman of the Solidarity movement, and, after the fall of communism, President of Poland, summed up the contrasting Polish view of the Soviets and of Religion (specifically Catholicism) this way:

 Thus, it is clear that Polish nationalists linked their struggle against the Soviet Union with a struggle against atheism.

-In Hungary, following the Hungarian Revolution of 1956, one of the first actions of the resistance was to retrieve imprisoned Cardinal József Mindszenty; a large crowd took him to the episcopal palace in the city, and his first free action was to celebrate mass in honor of the resistance.
+In Hungary, following the Hungarian Revolution of 1956, one of the first actions of the resistance was to retrieve imprisoned Cardinal József Mindszenty; a large crowd took him to the episcopal palace in the city, and his first free action was to celebrate mass in honour of the resistance.

 In Czechoslovakia, the 1968 Prague Spring provided a renewed Catholic resistance to the Soviets and the Soviet-led Orthodox control of Catholic lands, churches, and institutes.
 This inspired Ukrainian Greek-Catholics to renew their efforts to achieve official recognition from the Soviets.